dekoza/mtgpl/CMR.rst

    Whenever enchanted creature attacks, put a +1/+1 counter on it.
 Then if it has three or more +1/+1 counters on it, sacrifice Ordeal of Nylea.

-   When you sacrifice Ordeal of Nylea, search your library for up to two basic land cards, put them onto the battlefield tapped, then shuffle your library.
+   When you sacrifice Ordeal of Nylea, search your library for up to two basic land cards, put them onto the battlefield tapped, then shuffle.

 :mtgtip:`Reclamation Sage<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/8/b800bb44-3594-4fb7-b007-10732632b51a.jpg?1608910850|https://scryfall.com/card/cmr/248/reclamation-sage?utm_source=api>`